Last night I let my hair down and had a little fun! ;)

 This’ll do, I guess.
 Love her blue pumps!

 Next door at the Quaker Oats booth was Bob Harper from The Biggest Loser!
-Homeboy looked good – kind of like an older Ambercrombie model, or something. ;)
+Guy looked good – kind of like an older Abercrombie model, or something. ;)

 I settled into my first session of the day after all the hullabaloo – Great Blog Design.